 The Outpatient Facility section represents services performed in an outpatient facility and billed utilizing the 837i format or UB04 (CMS 1450) claim form.
-For medical services provided by hospital outpatient clinics or ambulatory surgical centers under AS 23.30 (Alaska Workers' Compensation Act), an outpatient conversion factor of \$221.79 shall be applied to the hospital relative weights established for each Current Procedural Terminology (CPT®) or Ambulatory Payment Classifications (APC) code adopted by reference in 8 AAC 45.083(m).
-Although hospital and ambulatory surgical center reimbursement uses a single conversion factor and hospital relative weights, payment determination, packaging, and discounting methodology shall follow the appropriate CMS methodology-OPPS for hospital outpatient and ASC PPS for ambulatory surgical centers.
+For medical services provided by hospital outpatient clinics or ambulatory surgical centers under AS 23.30 (Alaska Workers' Compensation Act), an outpatient conversion factor of \$221.79 shall be applied to the hospital relative weights established for each Current Procedural Terminology (CPT[®]) or Ambulatory Payment Classifications (APC) code adopted by reference in 8 AAC 45.083(m).
+Outpatient hospital and ambulatory surgical center reimbursement uses a single conversion factor and hospital relative weights.
+Payment determination, packaging, and discounting methodology shall follow the CMS OPPS methodology for hospital outpatient and ambulatory surgical centers (ASCs).
 For procedures performed in an outpatient setting, implants shall be paid at invoice plus 10 percent.